 - There are many companies you can work with to hire disabled people to consult and co-create within the design process, and most will help facilitate any sessions if required.
-Scope is one of them, as well as The Shaw Trust and Open Inclusion.
+Scope is one of them, as well as The Shaw Trust.

 The Scope Research Panel

 Over the many years Scope has been working with disabled people, the charity has built up a diverse network of research panel members.
 These are individuals with a direct lived experience of being disabled or as parents of disabled children.
 They are the best placed to articulate their experiences and provide opinions on how products, services and policies impact their lives.